Teresa Adams

 Teresa Adams (c.
 1869 –1947) was an American civil rights activist and suffragist.
+Adams was involved in women's clubs and civil rights organizations in Davenport, Iowa, and frequently travelled across the state to advocate women's rights and suffrage.

 Biography

-Adams was born in Keokuk, Iowa, about 1869, and moved with her sister to Davenport, Iowa, in 1895.
+Adams, a Black woman, was born in Keokuk, Iowa, around 1869, to parents Thomas and Mary Ann Adams, originally from Kentucky.
+Adams moved with her sister to Davenport, Iowa, in October 1895.